Thomas-Tomo/devexchange/TESTING.md

 * I ran 4 tests, I used TTD (Test-Driven Development), initially make tests fail, and then write the code that will fulfill expected behaviour to make the tests pass. aiming to meet the desired specifications and improve the code's design and reliability.

 * Tests were created for NavBar.test.js to see if the correct navigation links are shown to a logged in user versus a logged out user.
+    * Test to render a navbar
+    * Test to render a link to the user profile for a logged in user
+    * Test to render a Sign In and Sign Up buttons again on logout

 ![Automated Testing Frontend PASS](/documentation/validation/frontend-testing.png)